- Find meetings near you

 Help is standing by 24 hours a day, 7 days a week.7.
 Financial Hardship

-After all is said and done, a drunk driving conviction is extremely costly—not only are there the fines associated with the crime, but your car insurance premiums will increase substantially.
-You’ll also have to hire a lawyer to defend your DUI charge, which can cost thousands of dollars.
+After all is said and done, a drunk driving conviction is extremely costly.
+Not only are there fines associated with the crime, but your car insurance premiums could also increase substantially.
+You may have to hire a lawyer to defend your DUI charge, which can cost thousands of dollars.

 If someone else was injured—as was the case for me—your civil liability will also be on the line.
-And that means a separate civil lawsuit may likely be filed against you.
+That means a separate civil lawsuit may likely be filed against you.

 DUI Impacts Life: Don’t Get Behind the Wheel Intoxicated